 Doesn’t scale for permission-based auth:

-This has been a known challenge right from the very beginning.
-Suppose we were to make the authorization process more granular and with individual permission; this would significantly increase the payload that would become virtually unusable.
-This risk was calculated, especially due to alignment across stakeholders to ensure we don’t have such a use case in the foreseeable future.
-Any permission-based authorization need could trigger re-thinking this architecture altogether.
+This has been a known challenge from the very beginning.
+Suppose we were to make the authorization process more granular and with individual permission; this would significantly increase the payload and make it virtually unusable.
+This risk was calculated, especially due to alignment across stakeholders, to ensure we don’t have such a use case in the foreseeable future.
+Any permission-based authorization need could trigger a rethinking of this architecture altogether.

 Interesting findings(?):